zanfranceschi/rinha-de-backend-2024-q1/participantes/rp83t1/README.md

 # Rinha de Backend 2024/Q1 - Submit to second edition - Concurrency controls

-This project has the main objetive to run two services from the same API (in parallel), who will control a lot of number of HTTP requests (POST and GET) using nginx tool with load balancer.
+This project has the main objective to run two services from the same API (in parallel), which will control a lot of HTTP requests (POST and GET) using nginx tool as load balancer.

 The request tests have been sent from Gatling script, the API's role needs to respect some rules (for example transactions sequences, return values, number of requests, etc).